jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/twelfth-month/MinutesForMeetingForWorshipForBusiness.md

 7. Old Business:

     Formation of adult education book study and discussion group.
 We are proposing that we start with **The Essential Elias Hicks**.
 [Bill][BillDurland] and [Genie][GenieDurland] will facilitate the discussion.
 We need to determine who is interested, and when and how often we want to meet.
 The book is available for $13.50 from Amazon, or $15 from the FGC bookstore.

-[Genie][GenieDurland] recently sent around email about Remax deinvesture.
+    [Genie][GenieDurland] recently sent around email about Remax divestiture.

     Meeting has responded for Friends request for assistance.

 8. Announcements:

     Christmas Eve festivities at the Meetinghouse.
 7-8 p.m.
 Join us for singing and potluck treats.
 Rebecca Callbeck will play the violin!

     A Community Dialogue on the Legacy of Ferguson, 6-8 p.m.
 December 22 at Centennial Hall, 200 South Cascade Ave.
 (Sponsored by Pikes Peak Leadership Solutions).

 Respectfully submitted in the light,